ixa-ehu/ixa-pipe-parse/README.md

 IXA-pipe-parse
 =================

-This module uses Apache OpenNLP programatically to provide Constituent Parsing for English and Spanish.
-English models have been trained using Penn treebank.
+This module uses Apache OpenNLP programatically to train and provide Constituent Parsing models for English and Spanish.
+English models have been trained using the Penn treebank and Spanish models using the Ancora corpus (http://clic.ub.edu/corpus/en/ancora).

 This module is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).